Nancy9ice/Airbyte_motherduck_hackathon/README.md

 ## Machine Learning

 When the data was ready in our Motherduck warehouse, we moved into the predictive phase of the project.
-We aimed to proactively predict student performance in the final nationwide exams (SAT and WAEC) by analyzing alumni's and current students' academic records.
+We aimed to proactively predict student performance in the final external exams by analyzing alumni's and current students' academic records.
 With this insight, Zacrac High School could implement targeted recommendations for current students, helping to improve future exam outcomes.

 ## Reporting and Visualization